 The painting was supposed to be a fresco, but since Leonardo was not proficient in the technique, he experimented and made a tempera with oil directly on the stone.
 Originally, tempera was made by blending powdered pigments with egg yolk or any other liquid binder.
 The advantage of this kind was that Leonardo played with the oil tones in such a way that his figures looked realistic.
 On the other hand, it was also a reason that it developed cracks sooner.

-da Vinci adapted this technique to his slow craftsmanship and especially to chiaroscuro, through which he showed infinite light effects and transparency in the painting.
-The change of gestures and expressions we see in The Last Supper is due to this technique, as it wasn't possible in fresco.
+Da Vinci adapted this technique to his slow craftsmanship and especially to chiaroscuro, through which he showed infinite light effects and transparency in the painting.
+The change of gestures and expressions we see in The Last Supper is due to this technique, as it wasn’t possible in fresco.
 However, it came with a flaw due to environmental conditions, intrinsic characteristics, and inadequate restorations; it became structurally fragile.

-In frescoes, which was the favorite mural painting at that time, pigments have cooperated into a crust formed by the carbonation of calcium hydroxide of the plaster layer, by which that painting becomes resistant.
+In frescoes, which was the favourite mural painting at that time, pigments have cooperated into a crust formed by the carbonation of calcium hydroxide of the plaster layer, by which that painting becomes resistant.

 Though not fresco, the tempera on oil worked fabulously to give an everlasting painting!

 Understanding Leonardo’s approach to this mural requires you to read the next lines very carefully, as it’s a bit complicated.
 He created an entirely different surface on which to paint.
 First, he coated the wall with plaster.
 After it dried, he covered it with a thinner and slightly granular layer of calcium carbonate mixed with magnesium and a binding agent made from animal glue.
 Once this layer was dried, he added an undercoat of lead white which acted as a primer coat to seal the plaster and enhance the luminosity of the mural.

 After this, he prepared to work with his paints to draw the masterpiece.